m-aamir95/dog-species-classification-streamlit-app/README.md

 1. Install dependencies including docker `sudo bash scripts/install_dependencies.sh`
 1. And just one more command and the Streamlit app will be up and running with all of its configurations.
 Man, I love Docker.
 1. Then `sudo docker-compose up -d --build`
+1. You can also interact with the app by visiting http://localhost:8501